-A meeting of the Board of Trustees of the Santa Monica Community College District will be held on Tuesday, April 2, 2024 in Business Building Room 117 (Board Room), 1900 Pico Boulevard, Santa Monica.
+A meeting of the Board of Trustees of the Santa Monica Community College District was held on Tuesday, April 2, 2024 in Business Building Room 117 (Board Room), 1900 Pico Boulevard, Santa Monica.
 Members of the public attending in person will be seated in Business Building Room 111.
-The meeting will also be conducted via Zoom Webinar to allow for remote participation.
+The meeting was also conducted via Zoom Webinar to allow for remote participation.